zgulde/cods/README.md

 # 4. setup your server to listen for requests for your domain
 ./server site create myblog.com

-# 5. deploy the war
+# 5. deploy the war (included here for the quickstart, but your should probably
+#    setup git deployment)
 ./server site deploy myblog.com ~/IdeaProjects/myblog/target/myblog-v0.0.1-SNAPSHOT.war
 ```